MC-BA-Bee/GSN-GenshinStudentNumbers/README.md

 We use about 6 month to creative it, now it is coming !

 ### Summary
-You can use the program to draw the StudentNumber.
+You can use the program to get the StudentNumber.

 ### Features
 Before v4.4.2 we only have py version.